 Mr. Infelise graduated, Phi Beta Kappa, from the University of California at Berkeley in 1977 and from the UC Berkeley School of Law in 1980.
 He then joined the Los Angeles office of Cox, Castle & Nicholson LLP.
 In 1998, Mr. Infelise opened the firm’s San Francisco office and serves as managing partner.

-Robert D. Infelise is teaching the following courses in Spring 2022:
+Robert D. Infelise is teaching the following courses in Fall 2022:

 Courses During Other Semesters